nwfsc-cb/rCAX/README.md

 rCAX <img src="man/figures/logo.png" align="right" width="20%" />
 ========

 `rCAX` is an R client for the [Coordinated Assessments API](https://www.streamnet.org/resources/exchange-tools/rest-api-documentation/).
-Make sure to review the [StreamNet Terms of Use](https://nwfsc-math-bio.github.io/rCAX/articles/terms.html) for these data, the [StreamNet Data Policy](https://www.streamnet.org/resources/exchange-tools/data-agreements/) and the [citation information](https://www.streamnet.org/resources/citing-sn/) for database queries.
+Coordinated Assessments data eXchange (CAX) is developed by the Coordinated Assessments Partnership (CAP).
+CAP is a collaborative process to efficiently share and provide access to standardized derived information, such as fish population-scale high-level indicators (HLIs) and supporting metrics.
+Participants in CAP include state fish and wildlife management agencies, tribes, federal agencies such as National Oceanic and Atmospheric Administration Fisheries (NOAA Fisheries) and Bonneville Power Administration (BPA), and others.
+CAP is co-sponsored by StreamNet and Pacific Northwest Aquatic Monitoring Partnership (PNAMP).
+Make sure to review the [StreamNet Terms of Use](https://nwfsc-math-bio.github.io/rCAX/articles/terms.html) for these data, the [StreamNet Data Policy](https://www.streamnet.org/resources/exchange-tools/data-agreements/) and the citation information from [StreamNet](https://www.streamnet.org/resources/citing-sn/) and [PNAMP](https://www.pnamp.org/project/data-citation-and-attribution) for database queries.

 ## Installation